taxigy/travel/US/README.md

 # United States

+## New York

-A few things about the US:
+A few things about the New York City:

 1. Coupons everywhere.
 You should take advantage of this.
 1. Never tell anybody that you stopped in New Jersey, even though